FabianN/site-backup/README.md

 * *MYSQL_DATABASE* with the name of the MySQL database.
 * *MYSQL_HOST* with the host/location of the MySQL server.

+**NOTE:** If you do not use a MySQL database, do not enter anything into **any** of the MySQL settings.
+Leave them all blank or remove them entirely.
+You MUST remove them from the main backup.sh file though, even if you are using config files.

 ### Backup Directory

        BACKUP_DIR="/backup"